History of the Camera and it's Basic Functions

 3. The glass lens, a dark box and film were all parts of the modern camera which was invented by Niepce.

 4. Modern digital cameras are similar to Niepce's camera because light still goes through the lens into the camera and exposes the film!
-The result is still the same too- photograph!
+The result is still the same too- a photograph!

 5. Digital cameras use digital film to capture an image.